In this article, you are going to learn that what is a cavity wall its advantages, disadvantages, and construction of cavity walls in details.

 1. The cavity should extend to 15 cm below the damp-proof course level.

-2. Below the ground level, the walls are built solid, or preferably the cavity should be filled up to 15 cm above the damp-proof course with fine concrete.
+2. Below the ground level, the walls are built solid, or preferably the cavity should be filled up to 15 cm below the damp-proof course with fine concrete.

-3. under no circumstances, should the DPC be laid to span one leaf only.
+3. Under no circumstances, should the DPC be laid to the span of one leaf only.
 It should cover both leaves of the wall.

 5. The wall ties must be kept free from mortar droppings by means of a timber batten suspended in the cavity and raised as the work proceeds during its construction.